Bellfalasch/frontend-forum/slides.md

 transition: slide-up
 ---

-# Security Score
+# Security

-Working in fintech, security is of highest importance.
+Working in fin-tech, security is of highest importance.
 We have our own #security channel in Slack, and our own #team-security governing this.

 To assist teams, Team Platform have developed the handy **Security Score** website.
 Here you can quickly overview all repoes in Gjensidige, divided by teams and more.
-Each getting a score based on mulitple parameters that you can easily dig into and use to strenghten your own security.
+Each getting a score based on multiple parameters that you can easily dig into and use to strenghten your own security.

 https://security-score.gjensidige.io/